Clastify logo

 Image

 A spring constant is a proportionality constant that measures the force needed per unit extension of a spring.
-On a graph of force against extension, the gradient is k while Hooke’s law is valid.
-In the lab, load and unload the spring, then check whether the two sets of readings agree; any disagreement hints at hysteresis or measurement problems.
+On a graph of force against extension, the gradient is kk while Hooke’s law is valid.
+In the lab, load and unload the spring and check whether the two sets of readings agree; disagreement hints at hysteresis or measurement problems.

 Viscous drag and fluid resistance